JackLeEmmerdeur/knfancurve/readme.md

 This will:
 * pull the docker-image debian:buster-slim
-* qt5 and qt5-libaries will be installed
+* install qt5 and qt5-libaries
-* cmake-build-system will be installed
+* install gcc and cmake-build-system
-* the binary will be build in `linuxbuild`
+* build the knfancurve binary in `linuxbuild`

 Everytime you want to build in future just call `docker-compose up` and have a fresh build in 5 seconds!